Languages with Type Inference: OCaml, Scala, Haskell

 relational operators

-numeric types
+integer types

 The most commonly used numeric types.